ibexa/documentation-developer/docs/search/search_api.md

 Even though the Location B is hidden, the query will find the content because both conditions are satisfied:

-- the Content item has Location B
+- the content item has Location B
-- the Content item is visible (it has the visible Location A)
+- the content item is visible (it has the visible Location A)

 ## Sorting results